Ace1928/ollama_toolkit/docs/quickstart.md

 # Quickstart Guide

-This guide will help you get started with Ollama Toolkit in minutes—following Eidosian principles of efficiency and elegance.
+This guide will help you get started with Ollama Forge in minutes—following Eidosian principles of efficiency and elegance.

 ## 🚀 Installation